Patient Privacy (HIPAA)

 - Notice of Privacy Practices (Spanish version)

-As an FIU employee you must receive HIPAA training if, as part of your responsibilities, you will have access to personally identifiable information on patients receiving care at FIU or if you work in one of the University’s HIPAA designated health care components.
+As an FIU employee you must receive HIPAA training if, as part of your responsibilities, you will have access to, create, use, or disclose protected health information on patients receiving care at FIU within a University’s HIPAA hybrid designated health care component unit as referenced within the 1610.005 HIPAA Privacy: Hybrid Entity Policy.

-If you work for an FIU HIPAA covered entity, you must at a minimum complete HIPAA training at the time of onboarding to FIU, and annually thereafter.
-FIU units are encouraged to provide additional HIPAA training.
+If you work for an FIU HIPAA hybrid designated health care component unit, you must at a minimum complete HIPAA training at the time of onboarding to FIU, and annually thereafter.
+Those providing patient care or who have direct patient contact will receive further HIPAA training based on their job classification and title.